Weighted Random Sampling over Data Streams: Introduction

 \item {\bf Replacement.} Like other sampling procedures, the WRS procedures can be with replacement or without replacement.
 In WRS with replacement, each selected item is replaced in the main lot with an identical item, whereas in WRS without replacement each selected item is simply removed from the population. \item {\bf Data Streams.} Random sampling is often applied to very large datasets and in particular to data streams.
 In this case, the random sample has to be generated in one pass over an initially unknown population.
-An elegant and efficient approach to generate random samples from data streams is the use of a reservoir of size $m$, where $m$ is sample size.
+An elegant and efficient approach to generate random samples from data streams is the use of a reservoir of size $m$, where $m$ is the sample size.
 The reservoir-based sampling algorithms maintain the invariant that, at each step of the sampling process, the contents of the reservoir are a valid random sample for the set of items that have been processed up to that point.
 There are many random sampling algorithms that make use of a reservoir to generate uniform random samples over data streams~\cite{Vi85}. \item {\bf Feasibility of WRS.} When considering the problem of generating a weighted random sample in one pass over an unknown population one may doubt that this is possible.
-In a recent work~\cite{Ag06}, the question whether reservoir maintenance can be achieved in one pass with arbitrary bias functions, is stated as an open problem.
+In~\cite{Ag06}, the question whether reservoir maintenance can be achieved in one pass with arbitrary bias functions, is stated as an open problem.
 In this work, we bring to the fore two algorithms~\cite{Ch82,ES06} for the two, probably most important, flavors of the problem.
-In particular, the sampling algorithm presented in~\cite{Ag06} is simply a special case of the early sampling algorithm of~\cite{Ch82}.
 In our view, the above results, and especially the older one, should become more known to the databases and algorithms communities. \item {\bf A Standard Class Implementation.} Finally, we believe that the algorithms for WRS over data streams can and should be part of standard class libraries at the disposal of the contemporary algorithm or software engineer.
-To this end we design an abstract class for WRS and provide prototype implementations of the presented algorithms in Java. \end{itemize}
+To this end, we design an abstract class for WRS and provide prototype implementations of the presented algorithms in Java. \end{itemize}